brunoliveiradev/Data_Structures_and_Algorithms/src/main/java/dev/brunoliveiradev/techniques/slidingWindow.md

 - **Optimal/efficient solutions**: When a brute-force approach involves nested loops, and a linear time solution is desired.

-## Types of Problems Solved with Sliding Window:

 ## Types of Problems Solved with Sliding Window

 1. **Fixed Window Size**: Find the maximum/minimum sum or average for subarrays of fixed size `k`.